m2data/Willibald-Data/Testcases en.md

-### Historicised reference table for the dimension adherence to on-time delivery
+### Historized reference table for the dimension adherence to on-time delivery

 A historicised reference table is still necessary for the data mart.
 It is started with the following values: